isomerpages/mlaw-corp/news/public-consultations/_posts/2026-08-26-post-Public Consultation on Artificial Intelligence and Singapore's Intellectual Property Regime.md

 areas:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p><em>How to foster greater certainty and accountability in AI training,</em> including
+<p><strong>How to foster greater certainty and accountability in AI training</strong>,
-whether the scope and applications of the computational data analysis exception are sufficiently clear, how lawful access and rights-owner safeguards should operate in practice, and how the Government can support non-legally binding technical measures in a practical and industry-led way (see page 7).</p>
+including whether the scope and applications of the computational data analysis exception are sufficiently clear, how lawful access and rights-owner safeguards should operate in practice, and how the Government can support non-legally binding technical measures in a practical and industry-led way (see page 7).</p>
 <p></p>
 </li>
 <li>
-<p><em>Copyright risk management in AI deployment and use,</em> including
+<p><strong>Copyright risk management in AI deployment and use</strong>, including
 how existing legal principles should apply when AI-generated output infringes copyright, how responsibility should be assessed among AI developers, deployers and end users, and what technical measures may help minimise output infringement